 National Insurance is the UK equivalent of social security in other countries.
-Every employee in the UK has to pay National Insurance and this applies to Language Assistants too.
-Language assistants are liable to pay National Insurance which is deducted from their monthly allowance.
-The amount deducted for Language Assistants based in London is usually higher due to the higher salary.
+Employees in the UK pay National Insurance on monthly earnings over £1048 (at time of writing), and this applies to language assistants too.
+Language assistants earning above the stated threshold are liable to pay National Insurance which is deducted from their monthly allowance.
+The amount deducted for language assistants based in London is usually higher due to the higher salary.

-If Language Assistants have any problems understanding their NI payments, they should speak to their employer.
+If language assistants have any problems understanding their NI payments, they should speak to their employer.
 The amount deducted for National Insurance each month will be visible on your payslip.